kolanowskim/weather-app/README.md

 ## Features:

 - Autocomplete input with cities
-- Dispalying informations about: Temperature, AQI, Weather description and Seven days forecast
+- Displaying information about: Temperature, AQI, Weather description and Seven days forecast
 - A 3D city map is rendered in the background

 ## Technology Stack: